-Refugee Service Programs - North Carolina's State Refugee Office administers a wide range of programs that are part of the implementation of the Refugee Resettlement Program funded under Title IV of the Immigration and Nationality Act, a federal program of assistance and services to refugees resettling in the United States.
-The North Carolina Refugee Service Programs provides Refugee Cash Assistance and/or Refugee Medical Assistance for up to eight (8) months after a refugee's date of eligibility and/or entry in the United States.
+Refugee Service Programs - North Carolina's State Refugee Office administers a wide range of programs e.g. Refugee Support Services (RSS), Refugee School Impact (RSI) Refugee Youth Mentoring (RYM), Refugee Health Promotion (RHP) and Services to Older Refugee (SOR), that are part of the implementation of the Refugee Resettlement Program funded under Title IV of the Immigration and Nationality Act, a federal program of assistance and services to refugees resettling in the United States.
+The North Carolina Refugee Service Programs provides public assistance benefits, Refugee Cash Assistance and/or Refugee Medical Assistance for up to twelve (12) months after a refugee's date of eligibility and/or entry in the United States.
 Federal funding also provides for social services, health promotion, integration support, vocational and self-sufficiency, youth and education services, and covers state and county administrative costs.